fburel/easyMongo/readme.md

-# EasyMongo
+# MyEasyMongo

 ## Description

-easyMongo helps you connect to your mongoDB instance and interact with your collections
+`myeasymongo` helps you connect to your mongoDB instance and interact with your collections

 ## installation

 You can install this package with NPM
-`npm install easyMongo --save`
+`npm install myeasymongo --save`

-## Configuration
+## Usage

 ### Set the connection string to the DB